davidledwards/zookeeper/zookeeper-cli/README.md

   + ...
 ```

-For convenience, you might place `zookeeper-cli-1.4.1/bin/zk` in your PATH or create an alias.
+For convenience, you might place `zookeeper-cli-1.5/bin/zk` in your `PATH` or create an alias.

 ## Helpful Tips